Rrobinsonja/Rachelle_Robinson/README.md

 - My goal is to find a dream job in data analytics

 All projects completed during my time learning with Tripleten can be found on Github!

+Feel Free to contact me on LinkedIn or Github